 The card requires no additional power source to run, it is independently powered with a maximum of 75 Watts power draw at a time. it requires a minimum of 350 W Power.
 The HD audio comes from independent HD DisplayPort, ports for independent audio sound output from the DDM (DDMA) Audio for each monitor to give off the excellent 7.1 surround sound.

 Moreover, the controls are independent too, you can select independent refresh rates, control colors, select resolutions such as extend, clone modes in landscape and portrait mode, and video overlays.

-All this customization allows the user to use the graphics card as they like and utilize it completely by making it perfect for the usage.
-Active cables are needed for the 4K monitors, although there is DVI screw-down adapters are included.
+All this customization allows the user to use the graphics card as they like and utilize it completely by making it perfect for usage.
+Active cables are needed for the 4K monitors, although there are DVI screw-down adapters are included.

 - 4 GB DDR5 memory with a 128-bit memory interface

 - Four Mini DisplayPort and small form factor design

 - Might get buggy with different drivers